XpressAI/xircuits.io/docs/getting-started/Installation.md

 ```
 $ xircuits
 ```
 You will be prompted to load the xai_components in the current path.
+We recommend doing so to be able to edit them.